carbureted/frontend/JANITORS/README.md

 The reason we do this, is to sign all commits and pull requests.
 In non-tech language, it is to verify every new edition of the website.
-If our website was handled by a boss sitting behind a desk, and everytime on from the office has a new campaign ready, that person will talk to the boss and make him update the website and launch the campaign.
+If our website was handled by a boss sitting behind a desk, and everytime some one from the office has a new campaign ready, that person would have to talk to the boss and make him update the website and launch the campaign.
 We are trying to do stuff a little different.

 Everytime someone on the Git Janitor team reviews a new campaign code from one of the Git Campaigners